DHBW-Experts/documents/README.md

 #### 3.2.1 Training time

 It might take the user a short amount of time to understand the purpose of the app.
-Besides that, our goal is that a user installs the android application, opens it and is able to use all features without any help.
+Besides that, our goal is that a user installs the application, opens it and is able to use all features without any help.

 ### 3.3 Reliability